Bird Walk 2020

 Public Meeting 2020

-The annual reports on Bird Group surveys, Plant Group visits and other activities will be presented at the Public Meeting and these reports will be available on the Bird Group and Project Results pages when available.
+The annual reports on Bird Group surveys, Plant Group visits and other activities were presented at the Public Meeting and these reports are available on the Bird Group and Project Results pages.

 Curlew Recovery Project Appeal

 The Upper Onny Wildlife Group has launched an appeal for funds to continue the monitoring of curlew nests to determine the fate of eggs laid and the causes of losses of eggs and chicks.
 Please see the Curlew Recovery Appeal page.
 UOWG supported the Curlew Recovery Project set up by the Stiperstones and Corndon Hill Country LPS and seeks to continue the work when the LPS comes to an end.
 The above page also has the summary of the results of nest monitoring, which provide a disturbing insight into the decline of Curlew in our area.
 Results for 2017 are on the UOWG Project Results page.
 Please support the appeal as generously as possible.

 Windy Corner Appeal Success